ksu-is/Multiplayer-Connect-4-X/ProjectRoadmap.md

 - [x] Allow for 4 in a row Negatively slopped connections to win
 - [x] Allow for 5 in a row Negatively slopped connections to win
-- [] Make changes to allow for 2-4 players to play (adding extra colors to use in gameplay)
+- [] Make changes to allow for 2-4 players to play (adding extra colors to use in gameplay) (It was not possible to allow 2-4 players in the fashion I initially wanted, due to limited time.
+I have instead created two seperate versions.
+Two and three player             versions are availible!)
+       MultiplayerConnectX-2.py is two player, and MultiplayerConnectX-3.py is the three player version